Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in a single compartment

-\begin{example}(Self-regulating gene).
-We give a simple example of a single-scale reaction network which leads to a piecewise deterministic solution; recall also Table~\ref{tab:1}.
-We consider a self-regulating gene which is modeled by the set of reactions
+The proof of Lemma~\ref{lem:crnlimit-ss} is an extension of the classical theorem for convergence of Markov chains to solutions of ODEs; see \citeauthor{Kurtz1970} (\citeyear{Kurtz1970,Kurtz1981}), or \citet{EthierKurtz1986}.
+It is essentially shown in \citet{KangKurtz2013}, Theorem~4.1.
+For other recent related results, see \citet{Zeiser2012}. \begin{example}[(Self-regulating gene)] We give a simple example of a single-scale reaction network which leads to a piecewise deterministic solution [similar to \citet{Zeiser2012}, Section~5].
+Consider a self-regulating gene modeled by the set of reactions